|

 THIS CLASS IS FULL.
 Please click the "Add to Waitlist" button below.

-In a hands-on classroom setting, Mac users will learn how to become much more efficient on their computers.
+In a hands-on classroom setting Mac users will learn how to become much more efficient on their computers.
 This is for both long-term Mac users and Windows users switching to the Mac.
-This is the live edition of the Mac user manual, designed to help you master all the essential information you need.
+This is the live version of the Mac user manual designed to help you master all the essential information you need.

 |